winstxnhdw/nllb-api/README.md

 ## Self-Hosting

+> [!IMPORTANT]\
+> The internal server is running at port 5000.
+If you wish to switch the `APP_PORT` to 5000, you will need to set the `SERVER_PORT` environment variable to a different port.

 You can self-host the API and access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs) with the following minimal configuration

 ```bash